lim147/P0-exception/README.md

     ...
     a / b
     ```

     `P0` first identifies that the expression `a/b` will potentially cause the exception, and next `P0` adds the **pre-condition** `b ≠ 0` to it(i.e. `(b ≠ 0) a/b`).
 Since b's value can be found in the environment which is 0, thus the **pre-condition** is violated, and as a result exception `ZeroDivisionError` is thrown.

-** More details of the implementation of exception handling will be updated along the process of implementing the project**
+*Note: more details of the implementation of exception handling will be updated along the process of implementing the project*

 <br/>